brave/ledger/README.md

-# ledger
+# Brave Ledger
-An anonymous-but-accountable server for reconcilation
+An anonymous-but-accountable server for reconcilation.

+The [Ledger protocol](https://github.com/brave/ledger/tree/master/documentation/Ledger-Principles.md) is now available.
+The code will follow shortly!